Hack-Club-SIT/basic-command-lines/Command-Line.md

     i. `cd directory_name` command helps you to move to other specified directory.

-    ii. `cd ..` command let you move back to you previous folder.
+    ii. `cd ..` command let you move back to your previous folder.

 * `mkdir directory_name`
     - you can create a new directory using `mkdir directory_name` command as well.